 Undergraduate Competency-Based Academic Policies and Procedures

 Students enrolled in the University of Massachusetts Global MyPath competency-based degree programs must adhere to the Undergraduate Credit-Hour Academic Policies in the catalog with the exception of the following policies and procedures that pertain to competency-based programs only.
-Students must meet the degree requirements of the catalog under which they are admitted or may select a later catalog for a year in which they are enrolled.
+The catalog assigned to newly admitted students is determined by the program start date.
+Students must meet the degree requirements of the catalog under which they are admitted or may petition a later catalog for a year once they are enrolled.
 However, for all other policies (except degree requirements), students must adhere to the current catalog for each year they are enrolled.
 Statements in the catalog are for informational purposes and should not be considered as the basis of a contract between students and the University.

 Academic Calendar